AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 </br>

-If you're unable to access the dashboard, here's the final result after adding headers, modifying chart properties, adjusting colors and distribution, and including a Power Point background fill.
-Please note that the dynamic features of the charts are not available in this image.
+<p align="justify"> If you're unable to access the dashboard, here's the final result after adding headers, modifying chart properties, adjusting colors and distribution, and including a Power Point background fill.
+Please note that the dynamic features of the charts are not available in this image. </p>

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/AlvaroM99/Power-BI---EndtoEnd-Customer-Churn-Analysis/assets/129555669/b2b42094-3a9b-4d64-b5f4-cc9d11cbcfd2">